AntonyRono/Deploying-Car-Prices-Predictions-Using-Plumber/README.md

 The process can be broken down into three steps, each presented as a separate script:

-1. Building the model and saving it a an rds file- The model used is a multiple linear regression
+1. Building a multiple linear regression model and saving it as an rds file
 2. Turning the R model into a RESTFUL API, using the plumber package
 3. Calling the API